-

 The reason will be displayed to describe this comment to others.
 Learn more.

-The new one is for @timestamp
+The new one is for @timestamp:

 {"operator":"ValuesSourceReaderOperator[fields = [@timestamp]]","status":{"readers_built":{"@timestamp:column_at_a_time:BlockDocValuesReader.SingletonLongs":3},"values_loaded":98,"process_nanos":887208,"pages_received":3,"pages_emitted":3,"rows_received":98,"rows_emitted":98}}

-and is unchanged from before:
+The other is for _tsid, cpu and cluster and is unchanged from before:

 {"operator":"ValuesSourceReaderOperator[fields = [_tsid, cpu, cluster]]","status":{"readers_built":{"_tsid:column_at_a_time:BlockDocValuesReader.SingletonOrdinals":3,"cluster:column_at_a_time:BlockDocValuesReader.SingletonOrdinals":3,"cpu:column_at_a_time:BlockDocValuesReader.SingletonDoubles":3},"values_loaded":294,"process_nanos":1226959,"pages_received":3,"pages_emitted":3,"rows_received":98,"rows_emitted":98}}